gchure/phd/src/chapter_01/section_06_conclusion.md

 growth rate.
 These components, broken down by their functional designation according to their Cluster of Orthologous Groups (COG) annotation [@galperin2015a], reveal varied dependencies on the growth rate.
-Of note are the COG classes "cellular processes and signaling", "metabolism", and "information storage and processing" which all appear to have a correlation between the cellular growth rate and the total mass of that proteome sector.
+Of note are the COG classes "cellular processes and signaling," "metabolism," and "information storage and processing" which all appear to have a correlation between the cellular growth rate and the total mass of that proteome sector.
 However, when plotted as the total